project-error/npwd/README.md

 ## Development

-This phone is a [React](https://reactjs.org/) project with a LUA client/server environment.
+This phone is a [React](https://reactjs.org/) project with a TypeScript client/server environment.

 ### Prerequisites